Narapureddy-Srikanth/Odd-tomatoes-vs-Rotten-tomatoes-classifier-Flask-APP/README.md

 # FLASH APPLICATION #

-### AIM ###
+### Aim ###

 * Making a Flask application so user can upload their photos and receive the prediction.

+### Description ###

-This is a simple Flask App that can classify an image as Odd or Rotten tomatoes using a convolutional neural network model.
+* This is a simple Flask App that can classify an image as Odd or Rotten tomatoes using a convolutional neural network model.
 This application has Front end made with HTML and back end made with FLASK

 ### How to use ###